Summer has gone! A beef stew for the winter months

 - Chopped fresh parsley

-And for the dumplings: (makes 8)
+For the dumplings: (makes 8)

 - 100g (4oz) Juvela gluten free White Mix